Vanda Orchids Indoor Care, Propagation and Growing Problems with Solutions

 Repot Vanda Orchid only when growth begins to suffer which is when the lower leaves begin to die.
 They bloom best when they are pot-bound.
 Basically repotting every 2 years should be adequate.

-Repot the orchid only when new growth begins, shortly after blooming is over.
+When new growth begins; shortly after blooming is over is the best time to repot.
 Do not repot an orchid that is in flower as it may shorten the flowering season.

 Propagation

-Vanda Orchid propagation can be done at the beginning of the growing season once flowering is over from stem cutting or from keikis.
+Vanda Orchid propagation can be done at the beginning of the growing season (spring) from stem cuttings or from keikis.

 Vanda Orchids naturally produce "baby" orchids called 'keiki' which normally appear on an old or new flower spike.
 Keikis are identical copies of the parent plant.

-The keiki can be detached from the mother Vanda Orchid when about one year old when it has developed 2-3 leaves and 1-3 inches long roots.
+1. Using sterilized scissors, detach the keiki from the mother when it is about one year old and has developed 2-3 leaves and 1-3 inches long roots.

-Allow the new Vanda Orchid to be well established before transplanting it after which you can begin routine care.
+4. Allow the new orchid to be well established before transplanting it after which you can begin routine care.

 Vanda Orchid